64kramsystem/openscripts/README.md

   - `clean_kernel_packages`: uninstall the redundant kernel packages, keeping only the current, and the latest (past or future)
   - `downer`: download and automatically install packages/images from web pages
   - `download_ubuntu_packages`: downloads Ubuntu packages from the chosen distro; useful for people "manually backporting" packages (eg. `linux-firmware`)
+  - `ft(_function)`: very handy script for extracting a token/line from the output of a command
   - `gitio`: generate a short GitHub URL, and copy it to the clipboard
   - `install_btrfs_checker`: monthly scrubs the BTRFS partitions and notifies the user on logon
   - `install_smart_notifier`: notifies the user on logon, when smartd finds a problem with any disk